sharmaaditya570191/satti/README.md

 #Sätti

-A simple browser chat app utilizing WebSockets written in Django and JavaScript.
+A simple browser chat app utilizing WebSockets made with Django and JavaScript.